20 Skills Recruiters Screen For in Video Editor Resumes

 What knowledge areas are most important for Video Editors?

-O*NET identifies the following core knowledge domains for Video Editor roles: Communications and Media, English Language, Computers and Electronics, Telecommunications, Fine Arts.
+Core knowledge domains for Video Editor roles based on verified occupational data: Communications and Media, English Language, Computers and Electronics, Telecommunications, Fine Arts.